The Established

 This page is for relocation buyers weighing Canton against the rest of Metro Detroit, upsizing families looking for their next-stage home, and buyers considering Plymouth-Canton Schools.
 When you are ready for a real conversation about a specific home or neighborhood, book a free consultation and we will walk through it together.

-Last Updated · May 31, 2026 · Reviewed by Derica Wade, Associate Broker
+Last Updated · July 14, 2026 · Reviewed by Derica Wade, Associate Broker

 Canton is not known for one thing.
 It is known for offering a lot of things in one place.